zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 ### Modified Schematics
 <img src="Modification_3.png" />

 ## Modification #2: Moving Backwards
 **DESCRIPTION:** For this modification, I coded the robot to move backwards if it got too close to me.
 There were no changes in the wiring since all I had to do was figure the instructions that would make the wheels move backwards, and then assign this instruction to a certain distance range.
 I chose this because I noticed the robot would sometimes bump into my hand due to the speed I wanted it to go at.
 The instruction for moving backwards the opposite of moving forward: the right motor's positive and the left motor's negative current would work while the other currents' output would be 0.
 Due to the updated if/else statement, the robot would execute this instruction if the ultrasonic sensor detected something within 6 cm of it.
 Though I ultimately decided against it, I did try toying with the speed too.
 (The robot felt slow if I reduced the speed enough to prevent the issue.)

 **CHALLENGES:** The difficulties of this modification was to find the right distance range for moving forward and backwards.
 I did not want them to overlap or be too close because the robot would go haywire and looked like it was attacking you.
 However, as I messed with them, I realized I did not want the ranges to be too far from each other.
 This would make the robot run more smoothly, and the "attacks" would be softened to appear more like nudges.
-I ultimately decided 6 cm was a good enough distance from your hand because at this range, you would be almost touchingthe robot.
+I ultimately decided 6 cm was a good enough distance from your hand because at this range, you would be almost touching the robot.
 I decided on the forward distance accordingly, given 3cm was too great and 1cm was too small a distane.

 **WHAT'S NEXT:** After this, I want to add sensors to the back of the robot and modify it to turn around if it detects anything behind it.
 This will be slightly trickier because I might need to rewire a lot of the breadboard to make space for the new ground wires these sensors will use.
 I will also have to figure out what instructions I have to code for the motor to make the robot turn longer than usual and how the if/else statement needs to be updated.